Keto Flatbread

 This post may contain affiliate links.
 See my disclosure policy.

-Keto flatbread is a low carb and low calorie alternative for bread or pita bread, and made using just 3 ingredients!
-No baking, no grains and no yeast needed, they take minutes to prepare!
+Keto flatbread is a low-carb, low-calorie alternative to bread or pita, made with just 3 ingredients!
+No baking, no grains, and no yeast needed, they take minutes to prepare!
 Paleo, Gluten Free, Grain Free.
 2 grams net carbs.

 keto flatbread

-Ever since going on a keto diet, I’ve been missing pita bread and flatbread like crazy!
-While I do enjoy a good keto bagel or keto donut, I can never go past a simple flatbread.
+Ever since going on a keto diet, I’ve been missing pita and flatbread SO much.
+While I do enjoy a good keto bagel or donut, I can never pass up a simple flatbread.

 This keto flatbread recipe is so easy to whip up.
-You do them over a stovetop but the key here is to ensure you cover the frying pan and cook on low heat- Doing this results in the perfect crispy outside and easy flipping.
+You do them on the stovetop, but the key is to cover the frying pan and cook over low heat.
+This results in a perfectly crispy outside and easy flipping.

 As mentioned, THREE ingredients are needed (spices don’t count and are optional).

-If made correctly, I promise they won’t taste eggy, and be durable and perfect for all your flatbread, pita bread and wrap replacement needs!
+If made correctly, I promise they won’t taste eggy and will be durable and perfect for all your flatbread, pita, and wrap replacement needs.
+I’ll walk you through the whole process so you can enjoy them in no time.

 How to make keto flatbread

-Start by adding your egg whites into a large mixing bowl.
+Start by adding your egg whites to a large mixing bowl.
 Add your coconut flour and baking powder and whisk very well, until combined.
-You’ll want to let the mixture sit for several minutes, to thicken.
+You’ll want to let the mixture sit for several minutes to thicken.

-While the keto flatbread batter is sitting, start preparing your pan to cook the flatbreads on.
-Grease a large, non-stick pan with cooking spray and heat up on low-medium heat.
-Once hot, add ¼ cup portions of the flatbread mixture and use a rubber spatula to spread it out.
+While the keto flatbread batter sits, prepare your pan to cook the flatbreads.
+Grease a large nonstick pan with cooking spray and heat over medium-low heat.
+Once hot, add ¼-cup portions of the flatbread mixture and spread them out with a rubber spatula.
 Cover the pan immediately, so the hot air cooks evenly.
-Once bubbles start to appear around the edges, remove the cover, flip and cook for another 1-2 minutes.
-Repeat the process until all the batter i used up.
+Once bubbles start to appear around the edges, remove the cover, flip it over, and cook for another 1-2 minutes.
+Repeat the process until all the batter is used up.

 low carb flatbread